 What Happens During a Personal Injury Trial?

-After being injured or tragically killed in an accident that was caused by another person’s or company’s reckless or negligent conduct, the injured party (or their family members) will typically hire an experienced personal injury lawyer to hold the wrongdoer responsible and ensure that the victim is fully compensated for the injuries and losses they suffered.
+After being injured or tragically killed in an accident that was caused by another person’s or company’s negligence, the injured party (or their family members), who are called the “plaintiffs,” will often hire an experienced personal injury lawyer to hold the defendant accountable and compensate the plaintiff for all of their injuries and losses.

-Because insurance companies are known for lowballing accident victims who aren’t represented by a lawyer, hiring an Experienced Personal Injury Attorney and filing a personal injury lawsuit is often the only way to hold the individual or company that caused the accident accountable and ensure that the victim and their family are fully compensated for their past and future medical bills, lost wages, and non-economic damages (i.e., pain and suffering, physical impairment, physical disfigurement, mental anguish)
+Because insurance companies are known for lowballing accident victims who aren’t represented by a lawyer, hiring a Houston Personal Injury Attorney and filing a personal injury lawsuit is the only way to hold the individual or company that caused the accident fully accountable and recover the damages the plaintiff deserves – including their past and future medical bills, lost wages, and non-economic damages (i.e., pain and suffering, physical impairment, physical disfigurement, mental anguish)

-After the lawsuit is filed, the parties will have an opportunity to settle (resolve) the case before trial by attempting to agree upon an amount of money that fully compensates the plaintiff for their injuries and damages and that the defendant is willing to pay.
+After the lawsuit is filed, the parties will have an opportunity to settle the case at mediation, which takes place before trial, by attempting to agree upon an amount of money that the defendant agrees to pay and that the plaintiff is willing to accept as full compensation for their injuries and damages.

 When the plaintiff and defendant are unable to come to an agreement, then the personal injury case will go to trial.
 Depending on whether it’s a bench or jury trial, a judge or jury will hear and review the evidence and witness testimony and decide whether the defendant was negligent (at fault) and, if so, how much money to award the plaintiff for their damages and losses.